OrnitOnGithub/kathleen/README.md

 ## License & Legal

 This project is licenced under the MIT license.
-TLDR: This means you are free to copy, use and distribute this program as long as you include the `LICENSE` file in your own project.
+TLDR: This means you are free to copy, use and distribute this program as long as you include the `LICENSE` in your own project.